White Terror (Russia): Southern and Western Russia

+Numerous pogroms were committed during the Russian Civil War, including by the Whites.
+The 1985 Whitaker Report of the United Nations cited that 100,000 to 250,000 Jews in more than 2,000 pogroms were killed by a mixture of Whites, Cossacks and Ukrainian nationalists.
+Tens of thousands of Jews were left homeless and thousands became victims of serious illness.

+Modern estimates of Jewish deaths during the Russian Civil War have been lower, between 1918 and 1921, a total of 1,236 pogroms were committed against Jews in 524 towns in Ukraine.
+Estimates of the number of Jews who were killed in these pogroms range from 30,000 to 60,000.
+Of the recorded 1,236 pogroms and excesses, 493 of them were carried out by Ukrainian People's Republic soldiers who were under the command of Symon Petliura, 307 of them were carried out by independent Ukrainian warlords, 213 of them were carried out by Denikin's army, 106 of them were carried out by the Red Army and 32 of them were carried out by the Polish Army.
+Ronald Suny estimates that 35,000 to 150,000 deaths occurred amongst Jews in the Russian Civil War, with about 17% of these attributable to the White armies, rest being attributed at 40% to the Ukrainians under Simon Petlura, 25% by other Ukrainian forces and 8.5% by the Bolsheviks.

 After Lavr Kornilov was killed in April 1918, the leadership of the Volunteer Army passed to Anton Denikin.
 During the Denikin regime, the press regularly urged violence against Jews.
 For example, a proclamation by one of Denikin's generals incited people to "arm themselves" in order to extirpate "the evil force which lives in the hearts of Jew-communists."
 In the small town of Fastov alone, Denikin's Volunteer Army murdered over 1,500 Jews, mostly the elderly, women, and children.
-An estimated 100,000 to 150,000 Jews in Ukraine and southern Russia were killed in pogroms perpetrated by Denikin's forces as well as Symon Petliura's Ukrainian nationalists.
-Hundreds of thousands of Jews were left homeless and tens of thousands became victims of serious illness.

 In the Don Province, the Soviet government was pushed out by a Cossack regime headed by Pyotr Krasnov.
 Approximately 25,000 to 40,000 people were executed by Krasnov's White Cossacks, which lasted until the Red Army conquered the region following their victory at Tsaritsyn.

 In 1918 when the Whites controlled the Northern Territory with a population of about 400,000 people, more than 38,000 were sent to prisons.
 Of those, about 8,000 were executed while thousands more died from torture and disease.